• Skip to primary navigation

 • Instead of red chili flakes, add one chopped green chili.

 • Juice of lime instead of lemon.
-Bear in mind, as I mentioned in this substitutes for vinegar post, that lime is tangier than lemon and so you may need a lesser quantity of it.
+Bear in mind, as I mentioned in this substitutes for vinegar post, that lime is tangier than lemon so you may need a lesser quantity of it.

 Flavor boost: Looking to add more flavor?
 Add any or all of these: